myaut/dtrace-stap-book/book/principles/viz.md

 2 million roubles | 23k roubles | 7k roubles
 ---

 Would you want to work there if salary is distributed according row?
 Doubtful.
-Like with employement, you cannot rely on average readings in performance analysis: average latency 10ms doesn't mean that all users are satisfied -- some of them may had to wait seconds for web-page to render.
+Like with employment, you cannot rely on average readings in performance analysis: average latency 10ms doesn't mean that all users are satisfied -- some of them may had to wait seconds for web-page to render.
 !!!

-If we calculate per-process difference between scheduler timestamps and build a logarithmical histogram plot, we'll see several requests which lasts for seconds:
+If we calculate per-process difference between scheduler timestamps and build a logarithmic histogram plot, we'll see several requests which lasts for seconds:

 ![image:density](density.png)

-Y axis is logarithmical and represents a number of observed intervals when CPU was busy for time period shown on X axis.
+Y axis is logarithmic and represents a number of observed intervals when CPU was busy for time period shown on X axis.
 If we normalize this characteristic, we will get probability density function.

 !!!
 WARN
 Aggregations `quantize()`/`hist_linear()` and `lquantize()`/`hist_log()` might do the same, but in text terminal.